wkillerud/some-sass/docs/src/contributing/architecture.md

 # Architecture

 Being a [language server extension](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide), Some Sass consists of a [client](https://github.com/wkillerud/some-sass/blob/main/vscode-extension) and a [server](https://github.com/wkillerud/some-sass/blob/main/packages/language-server).
-The client starts the server when it opens a file with SCSS.
+The client starts the server when it opens a file with SCSS or Sass code.
 This is called activation.

 From there everything happens via [messages](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/).